-(1) [Formerly 19-2-921 (5)] (a) When a juvenile is placed in a community placement by the department of human services following commitment pursuant to section 19-2-601 or 19-2-907 SECTION 19-2.5-1127 OR 19-2.5-1103, an administrative review shall MUST be
+(1) [Formerly 19-2-921 (5)] (a) When a juvenile is placed in a

-1 conducted every six months after said THE placement for as long as the 2 juvenile remains in a community placement under the department of 3 human services.
-4 (b) When a juvenile is placed in a community placement for a 5 period of twelve months or longer, a court of competent jurisdiction or an 6 administrative body appointed or approved by the court that is not under 7 the supervision of the department OF HUMAN SERVICES shall conduct a 8 permanency hearing pursuant to the federal "Social Security Act", 42 9 U.S.C. sec.
-675 (5)(C) no later than the twelfth month of the community 10 placement and at least every twelve months thereafter while the juvenile 11 remains in a community placement.
-At the permanency hearing, the entity 12 conducting the hearing shall make the following determinations 13 DETERMINE WHETHER: 14 (I) Whether Continued community placement is in the best 15 interests of the juvenile and the community; 16 (II) Whether The juvenile's safety is protected in the community
+1 community placement by the department of human services following 2 commitment pursuant to section 19-2-601 or 19-2-907 SECTION 3 19-2.5-1127 OR 19-2.5-1103, an administrative review shall MUST be 4 conducted every six months after said THE placement for as long as the 5 juvenile remains in a community placement under the department of 6 human services.
+7 (b) When a juvenile is placed in a community placement for a

-(II) Whether The juvenile's safety is protected in the community placement;
+- (b) When a juvenile is placed in a community placement for a period of twelve months or longer, a court of competent jurisdiction or an administrative body appointed or approved by the court that is not under the supervision of the department OF HUMAN SERVICES shall conduct a permanency hearing pursuant to the federal "Social Security Act", 42 U.S.C. sec.
+675 (5)(C) no later than the twelfth month of the community placement and at least every twelve months thereafter while the juvenile remains in a community placement.
+At the permanency hearing, the entity conducting the hearing shall make the following determinations DETERMINE WHETHER: - (I) Whether Continued community placement is in the best interests of the juvenile and the community; - (II) Whether The juvenile's safety is protected in the community placement; - (III) Whether Reasonable efforts have been made to finalize the juvenile's permanency plan that is in effect at that time; - 23 (IV) Whether Continued community placement is necessary and appropriate; - 25 (V) Whether There has been compliance with the juvenile's case plan; - 27 (VI) Whether Progress has been made toward alleviating or mitigating the causes that necessitated the community placement;

-- (III) Whether Reasonable efforts have been made to finalize the juvenile's permanency plan that is in effect at that time; - (IV) Whether Continued community placement is necessary and appropriate; - 22 (V) Whether There has been compliance with the juvenile's case 23 plan; - (VI) Whether Progress has been made toward alleviating or mitigating the causes that necessitated the community placement; - (VII) Whether There is a date projected by which the juvenile will be returned and safely maintained in his or her THE home, placed for legal guardianship, or placed in a planned and permanent living arrangement; and
+(VII) Whether There is a date projected by which the juvenile will be returned and safely maintained in his or her THE home, placed for legal guardianship, or placed in a planned and permanent living arrangement; and